idanov/CarND-MPC-Project/README.md

 ## Solution details

+The result of implementing the solution could be found [here](https://youtu.be/_QDy-cHXgRo).

 ### Model description
 The model used in the project is the kinematic bicycle model, which ignores tire forces, gravity, mass and air resistance.